CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 by "local".

 .. note::
+   We strongly recommend to set the constraints to limit the overall amount of data to be downloaded and stored.
+We are currently not able to pre-compute the amount of data and the time it will take to fully download it.
-   Downloading remote data may require a lot of free space on your local system.
+   Also note, that downloading remote data may require a lot of free space on your local system.
    By default, Cate stores this data in the user's home directory.
 On Linux and Mac OS, that is ``~/.cate/data_stores`, on Windows it is ``%USER_PROFILE%\.cate\data_stores``.
    Use the :ref:`preferences_dialog` to set an alternative location.

 After confirming the dialog, a download task will be started, which can be observed in the **TASKS** panel.
 Once the download is finished, a notification will be displayed and a new local data source will be available for the